Find out how Stella influences the national conversation around gender equality in Australia.

-Through a series of strategic initiatives, we strive to promote Australian women’s writing, support greater participation in the world of books, and create a more equitable and vibrant national culture.
+Through a series of strategic initiatives, we strive to promote books by Australian women and non-binary writers, support greater participation in the world of literature, and create a more equitable and vibrant national culture.

 We do this by:

 At Stella, we know women need two precious resources to write: time and space.
 Each year, Stella awards significant funds directly to women writers through the Stella Prize, which can literally buy them time to write their next book – as well as writing retreats and residencies that offer a much-needed break from daily life to dedicate to creative projects.

 Women writers make an invaluable contribution to Australian literature and cultural life.
 Through our public events and digital platforms, Stella raises the profile of women writers, drives significant book sales, and connects them to an ever-growing community of readers.

 Driving systemic change

 Stella recognises that high-quality research is critical to tackling gender bias and promoting positive change.
 Our data-driven initiatives – including our long-running Stella Count – collect, analyse, and distribute research on gender bias in the Australian literary sector in order to inform, and ultimately, shift approaches towards equal representation in the arts.